-Two central philosophies anchor the commonly accepted notion of criminal justice.
-The first is a zealous requirement for increased conviction rates.
-The second is the perception that those people in prison deserve punishment rather than rehabilitation.
-Both of these philosophies have especially grave consequences for the poor and marginalized.
-In this context, the Criminal Justice Initiative provides pro bono and low cost legal aid service to undertrials and convicted prisoners who are unable to pay for their legal representation.
-Our work is to defend civil liberties and to create a more humane criminal justice system.
+The Criminal Justice Initiative (CJI) provides pro-bono and low-cost legal aid service to undertrials and convicted prisoners who are unable to pay for their legal representation.
+CJI’s work is to defend civil liberties and to create a more humane criminal justice system.
 The emphasis is on greater access to justice for the poor, workers, disabled, aged, sick, tribal, women, dalit, juveniles and other minorities.

-One of our main focus areas is work inside the prison, as we believe in corrections via jails and prisons, which can only be understood by reviewing prison conditions and capital punishment laws.
-We work with progressive prison administrators and police personnel to set up legal aid clinics in prisons with the objective of representing indigent undertrials.
-Since 2002, we have been instrumental in setting up a legal aid mechanism for prisoners in Delhi.
-Though the Indian judiciary makes use of death penalty, HRLN strongly believes in the abolition of the death penalty.
+One of CJI’s main focus areas is work inside the prison, as it believes in corrections via jails and prisons, which can only be understood by reviewing prison conditions and capital punishment laws.
+CJI works with progressive prison administrators and police personnel to set up legal aid clinics in prisons with the objective of representing indigent undertrials.
+Since 2002, it has been instrumental in setting up a legal aid mechanism for prisoners in Delhi.
+Though the Indian judiciary uses of death penalty, HRLN strongly believes in its abolition.

-Another landmark case decided in the Bombay High Court resulted in the release of hundreds of under-trial prisoners, who had languished in prisons for far beyond the maximum term of their punishment, due to slow court procedures.
-(See: Shabnam Miniwaalla Vs. State of Maharashtra).
-However, statistics still demonstrate that 70% of India’s prison inmates are undertrials and much remains to be done to improve the criminal justice system of the country.
+Another landmark case decided in the Bombay High Court resulted in the release of hundreds of under-trial prisoners, who had been languishing in prisons for far longer than the maximum term of their punishment due to slow court procedures (See: Shabnam Miniwaalla Vs. State of Maharashtra).
+However, statistics still show that 70% of India’s prison inmates are undertrials and much remains to be done to improve the criminal justice system of the country.

 Donate to Criminal Justice Initiative.

 Slideshow - Watch